Multi-Regulator Functional Renormalization Group for Many-Fermion Systems: Introduction

-In the naive f-FRG formalism which controls only one-particle fermionic excitations by the two-point regulator, taking into account the pairing fluctuation has been a difficult task.
-Since low-energy collective excitations emerge and are out of control, we lack systematic approximations for the flow equation of the naive f-FRG.
-Indeed, due to the existence of uncontrolled low-energy excitations, physics of different energy scales must be treated simultaneously.
-As a result, nonlocal properties of Green functions play an important role when solving the RG flow.

-The use of vertex infrared (IR) regulator, however, can be shown to overcome this problem \cite{Tanizaki:2013yba}.
-Combining the FRG methods of two different IR regulators for fermion propagators and four-fermion vertices, the f-FRG flow becomes systematically controllable.
-This validates simple treatment of the self-energy with nontrivial momentum dependence by successfully separating physics of different energy scales.
-The NSR theory is naturally derived based on our f-FRG formalism without bosonization, because such momentum dependence of the self-energy comes from the pairing fluctuation.
-Perspectives of the f-FRG method are also discussed for more quantitative analysis to exceed the NSR theory.
+The purpose of this paper is to propose a new fermionic FRG with multiple IR regulators, which we call muti-regulator functional renormalization group (MR-FRG), to control the low-energy fermionic and bosonic excitations simultaneously, so that it can treat the whole region of the BCS-BEC crossover.
+To show how our formalism works, we discuss its relation to the Nozi\`eres and Schmitt-Rink (NSR) theory \cite{nozieres1985bose}, the conventional formalism to treat the BCS-BEC crossover with pairing fluctuations.

 This paper is organized as follows.
-In Sec.\ref{sec:formalism}, we specify a model of the two-component fermionic system, and propose the new formalism of f-FRG with multiple regulators.
-We introduce two different kinds of IR regulators and consider a two-parameter flow equation.
-In Sec.\ref{sec:formal}, formal properties of the flow equation are discussed.
-Since the contact interaction model contains ultraviolet (UV) divergence, the UV renormalization of the flow equation is studied at first.
-Taking the vertex expansion of the renormalized flow equation, we consider optimization of the RG flow about the choice of IR regulators.
-In Sec.\ref{sec:nsr}, we derive the NSR theory of the BCS-BEC crossover based on the flow equation of f-FRG without bosonization.
+In Sec.\ref{sec:formalism}, we consider a model for the two-component fermionic system, and introduce a new formulation of FRG with two different IR regulators and two-parameter flow equations.
+In Sec.\ref{sec:formal}, formal properties of the flow equations are discussed.
+After carrying out the ultraviolet (UV) renormalization of the flow equations, we optimizate the RG flow by choosing appropriate IR regulators under the vertex expansion of the flow equations.
+In Sec.\ref{sec:nsr}, we derive the NSR theory for the BCS-BEC crossover based on MR-FRG.
 We first study the RG flow of the four-fermion vertex and observe that one-particle fermion excitations decouple from the flow equation.
-Using this property, we can solve the flow equation of the self-energy, which solution correctly reproduces the number equation of the NSR theory.
-In Sec.\ref{sec:beyond}, some perspectives of our f-FRG method are discussed to go beyond the NSR theory.
-In Sec.\ref{sec:summary}, we summarize our results.
-In \ref{app:consistency}, we derive the same expression for the number density also by calculating the free energy.
-This shows consistency of our approximations on the f-FRG formalism.
+Using this property, we can solve the flow equation of the self-energy, whose solution correctly reproduces the number equation of the NSR theory.
+Sec.\ref{sec:summary} is devoted to summary and perspectives.